GianluDeveloper/JavaSpiral/README.md

 # JavaSpiral

-What's the visual representation of a matrix spiral?
+What's the visual representation of a matrix spiral algorithm?

 The textual one is something like that: